Crash: Paramedics sent to scene of four-vehicle crash on Shropshire/Herefordshire border

-Four-vehicle crash on Shropshire/Herefordshire border: Paramedics, firefighters and police sent to the scene
+Four-vehicle crash on Shropshire/Herefordshire border: Man and woman rushed to hospital with 'potentially serious injuries'

-Paramedics, police and firefighters were called to a four-vehicle crash near the Shropshire/Herefordshire border, which left the A-road blocked.
+A man and woman were rushed to hospital with 'potentially serious injuries' after a four-vehicle crash near the Shropshire/Herefordshire border, which left the A-road blocked.

 The incident happened on the A456 Worcester Road, Tenbury Wells yesterday (Thursday, September 18, 2025) at around 4.55pm.